kingdsl/kingdsl.github.io/_posts/2021-04-11-merge-sort.md

 After following the diagram, you must be aware that:
  - The current recursion level is 3
  - The algorithm has never created another array yet (This point will be discussed later)
- - The merge method will be invoke with params below
+ - The merge method will be invoked with the parameters below

 ```json
 arr   : [99] [23] [101] [53] [62] [17] [11] [32] [8]